 Marl is a calcium carbonate-rich deposit.
 When temperatures are high, it’s formed as calcite and separates out of the water, creating crystals and leading to a milky turquoise hue.
 When it’s cold, the calcite dissolves, the marl decreases, and the water is perfectly clear.

 The ever-changing levels in calcium carbonate-rich marl cause dramatic color changes in the lake.
 It can range from dull blue-grey to brilliant aquamarine to sky blue throughout the course of a day.
 The source of the calcite is underground limestone deposits—which have been slowly dissolving into the water for centuries.

 The roughly 10,000-acre lake is part of Little Limestone Lake Provincial Park, a nonoperational park whose designation is meant to conserve and protect the area.
 It’s home to a variety of trees, plants, and wildlife, from bears and ducks to walleye and whitefish.

 The landscape features sinkholes, caves, and other features typical of so-called “karst” (or limestone) geology—the result of the rock being eroded over time.

 Know Before You Go

-Located on Highway #6 near the Northwest tip of Lake Winnipeg, about 310 miles north of Winnipeg, with Grand Rapids as the closest large city (about 43 miles away).
+Located on Highway #6 near the Northwest tip of Lake Winnipeg, about 310 miles north of Winnipeg, and Grand Rapids (about 43 miles away).
 While the lake is open for a number of activities like hiking, camping, and boating, visitors should research and plan ahead, as the area is still rather remote.